 - Nongonococcal Urethritis (NGU) (CDC)

 - Pubic Lice (crabs) (CDC)

 - Retrovirus infections other than HIV (HTLV)

 STD basics, STD testing, partner information for people who have been diagnosed with an STD, and information for people who have been sexually assaulted.

 Graphs, tables and text that describe trends in sexually transmitted diseases (STDs) in Minnesota.

-Health notices, information on reporting and treating STDs, tools and resources.
+Health notices, information on reporting and treating STDs, expedited partner therapy (EPT), and other tools and resources.

 Integrated risk assessment tool for health and social service providers.

 STD and HIV Training and Resources

 Free online CE training modules, capacity-building resources, Minnesota-specific trainings, and more.